 The museum contains many artifacts from the period of Texian independence, as well as the Wall of History, which portrays the story of the Alamo from its original founding through to modern times.
 This is a free attraction located at 300 Alamo Plaza.

 SeaWorld San Antonio is true to the Sea World brand and offers 250-acres of family fun.
 There are unique rides, animal experiences and shows to indulge in through the day.
 Located at 10500 SeaWorld Drive.
 Save money on SeaWorld San Antonio tickets by purchasing online!

 Aquatica Seaworld’s Waterpark is tons of family fun waiting to happen.
 Aquatica admission is not included in your SeaWorld San Antonio admission, however, it is well worth the added expense.
-You can get a 2 day flex ticket with admission to both parks.
-Imagine sixteen action packed water rides to enjoy and cool off in the Texas heat.
+You can get a 2-day flex ticket with admission to both parks.
+Sixteen action-packed water rides are the perfect way to cool off in the Texas heat.
 Located at 10500 SeaWorld Drive.

 Schlitterbahn is the largest water park in the world and it is located near San Antonio.
 They have every water ride imaginable The lazy river that is also a wave pool is super fun.

 The San Antonio Riverwalk is a series of unique experiences along the Riverwalk.
 You can take a boat ride, enjoy dining and shopping.
 It is always enjoyable to walk along the riverwalk with friends or family.
 The boat ride is especially enjoyable during the holidays when there are lights up.
 Located at 849 E. Commerce Street.

 Six Flags Fiesta Texas provides the great family fun Six Flags is known for.
 Have a blast with thrill rides, family rides, water rides, entertainment, and more.
 They have a massive wooden roller coaster.
 Located at 17000 IH-10 West.